Arizona State HDSHC Invitational

 I want the debate round to be for the benefit of the debaters.
 I have been coaching and judging debate for several years, mostly in PF, but some LD.
+I also judge policy rounds occasionally.
 I've judged at the TOC twice and at NSDA Nationals twice.
 When I judge on a panel, my decision is often different from the majority, possibly because my judging skills are so refined and subtle, or maybe for other reasons that escape me.

 I think of debate as an educational game that should be fun, challenging, and life changing for the good.
 I don't like sneaky approaches to debate, tricks, or unsportsmanlike behavior.
 I especially don't like anything that attempts to achieve an unfair advantage over an opponent.
 Among the behaviors I don't like to see are spreading, because it seeks to gain a time advantage by squeezing more content in the given time, forcing one's opponent either to spread or to be disadvantaged, because it makes debate into a ridiculous exercise (and I consider making good things appear ridiculous in order to achieve personal gain to be bad form), and because it is aesthetically unpleasant (and I consider intentional ugliness inflicted on others to be bad form).
 Also, if you spread I won't flow as much, won't understand as much, and won't believe you as much.
 If both teams spread, then I'll just have to guess at who won, which is very likely something that you don't want me to do.
 Please speak in a clear, persuasive voice at a reasonable public debate speed, and be sure to point out when the other side is spreading, show the harms, then show why they should lose on that.
 I'll probably buy it.

-If your debate strategy includes using tactics that have the effect of giving you an advantage over your opponent, your chances of winning will go down.
+If your debate strategy includes using tactics that have the effect of giving you an unfair advantage over your opponent, your chances of winning will go down.
 Your arguments should give you the advantage, not your sneaky approach, your hidden claims, your abusive framework, or your tricky wording.
 Again, call out your opponent's sneakiness.
-This is especially fun and elegant in an LD round when your opponent values morality, justice, fairness, etc., and you call them out for being sneaky, that is, for violating standards of morality, justice, or fairness.
+This is especially fun and elegant in an LD round when your opponent values morality, justice, fairness, etc., and you call them out for violating standards of morality, justice, or fairness.

 I prefer clear, well-reasoned arguments that are logically valid and well supported by warrants and evidence.
 I also value impacts.
 Show me magnitude and probability.
 I will evaluate these by taking on the stance of an intelligent person who is well educated, open minded, and not a fool.
 If you read a card but don't put it into the context of a clear argument, then I won't care about it.
 You have to use evidence to support your warranted arguments.
 Your cards are your evidence.
 I hear many LDers giving lengthy quotes of dense philosophy, without contextualizing the quoted speech.
 I would much prefer that you summarize the entire argument of the philosopher clearly, briefly, and accurately, rather than quoting some paragraph that seems to support your interpretation.
 I almost never buy appeals to authority.
 If you say that Philosopher X says Y, therefore Y is true, I will probably not believe you.
 Feel free to call your opponent on this.